integration code

 Say hello to your new best friend: the marketing calendar.

 For the longest time, the idea of creating a marketing calendar frustrated me.
 I’m very much a list-oriented/planning person, but the idea of creating a marketing calendar that would need to be reworked dozens of times did not sound productive to me.
-This was the case until I began working with a client in which it was necessary.
+This was the case until I began working with a client, in which it was necessary.

-After working with this client, I realize the scope and size was unlike anything I’d ever encountered before.
+After working with this client, I realized the scope and size were unlike anything I’d ever encountered before.
 Not only did we need to account for all digital aspects of their marketing, but we needed to be cognizant of all the other traditional advertising that was taking place.
 I quickly realized that a marketing calendar could be our saving grace (this goes for us, the client, and the other marketing parties involved).
 Below, I’ve outlined the key benefits of creating and keeping a current marketing calendar.

 Keep Stakeholders on the Same Page